 Artists Featured at the 2016 Avanti Award Dinner

-Matej, 21, a classical singer, will soon complete her studies as a Vocal Performances Major, Honors Program student, and Powell Scholar from University of Pacific’s Conservatory of Music in Stockton.
+Matej, 22, a classical singer, recently completed her studies as a Vocal Performances Major, Honors Program student, and Powell Scholar from University of Pacific’s Conservatory of Music in Stockton.
 Frustrated by the nature of roles for sopranos, and inspired by the work of Bay Area author Alexandra Amati-Campari, Matej embarked on a two-year research project of the operas inspired by the Orpheus and Eurydice myth written between 1600 and 2000.
 Her research took her to Italy and Germany where she found out that many of the 79 operas had been lost or destroyed.
 Focusing on 14 of them, she presented her results as a lecture-recital at her university.
-She will use the Avanti Award to take her recital to conferences and performance venues around the U.S. and perhaps throughout the world.
+She is using the Avanti Award to take her recital to conferences and performance venues around the U.S. and perhaps throughout the world.
 Matej hopes “to shed light on the plight of the leading lady and to display the potential for strength in female operatic characters.”

-Classical guitarist Andrew Sandahl, 22, now completing his final year at UCLA, continues to take musicianship and music education courses, sings in an auditioned choir, and studies and performs with the competitive UCLA classical guitar ensemble.
+Classical guitarist Andrew Sandahl, 23, recently completed his final year at UCLA.
+He continues to take musicianship and music education courses, sings in an auditioned choir, and studies and performs with the competitive UCLA classical guitar ensemble.
 Sandahl was also accepted into a non-profit teaching organization, where he serves as the lead music instructor to a middle school class in an underserved area of Los Angeles.
-Following graduation he plans to use the Avanti Award to travel to Spain to learn flamenco guitar style, and to continue studying, teaching, and performing.
+He plans to use the Avanti Award to travel to Spain to learn flamenco guitar style, and to continue studying, teaching, and performing.
 Sandahl, who once heard musicians referred to as “society’s therapists,” has adopted this view, and feels a strong obligation to continue making and teaching music.
 “You never know who may be in the audience, who may need healing,” he said.

 The Avanti Award is granted by the Joseph and Frances Brucia Foundation to musicians who show passion, talent, and financial need.
 Starting with Giuseppe Brucia, who generously financed and helped found the San Francisco Opera in 1919, the Brucia family has supported the arts for nearly a century.
 In 2008, the grandchildren of Giuseppe Brucia — Larry Brucia of San Anselmo, Francesca Bestwick of Kentfield, and Louise Montalbano of Poppi, Italy — decided to keep alive the legacy of their family.
 They formed the Joseph and Frances Brucia Foundation, named for their parents, and called the awards “Avanti,” meaning to go forth, taken from a title of a poem written by their father.

-Tickets to the 9th Annual Avanti Award Dinner and Showcase are $150.
+Tickets to the 10th Anniversary Celebration Dinner and Showcase are $150.
 The fundraising event includes the dinner, performance, and a silent and live auction.
-The event will be held on Friday, January 22, at 5:30 p.m. at the Mill Valley Community Center, 180 Camino Alto Boulevard, in Mill Valley, CA.
+The event will be held on Friday, January 20, at 5:30 p.m. at the Mill Valley Community Center, 180 Camino Alto Boulevard, in Mill Valley, CA.